Free Things to Do in Amsterdam

 Music, dance, and more

-Free lunchtime concerts take place around the city almost all year long (except for July and August).
-Classical performances are usually at 12:30 pm on Tuesday in the Dutch National Opera & Ballet, monthly on Tuesday in the Muziekgebouw, and on Wednesday in the Concertgebouw.
+Free lunchtime concerts take place around the city almost all year long (except for June, July, and August).
+Classical performances are usually at 12:30 pm on Tuesday in the Dutch National Opera & Ballet, monthly on Thursday in the Muziekgebouw, and on Wednesday in the Concertgebouw (also in June).
 Arrive about half an hour early to guarantee a seat.
 Some churches have free concerts, too: check out the Westerkerk on Friday at 1 pm April–October.

-The summer festival schedule often mean free musical opportunities: there are free concerts in the Vondelpark (www.openluchttheater.nl/english), canalside classical recitals (www.grachtenfestival.nl/home.vm), dance performances in public squares (www.julidans.nl), and open-air movies on the IJ riverbank (www.plukdenacht.nl/en).
-In August the traveling theater festival Parade (www.deparade.nl/ams/info/parade) has free admission before 3 pm.
+The summer festival schedule often means free musical opportunities: there are free concerts in the Vondelpark (www.openluchttheater.nl), canalside classical recitals (www.grachtenfestival.nl/home.vm), dance performances in public squares (www.julidans.nl), and open-air movies on the IJ riverbank (www.plukdenacht.nl/en).
+In August the traveling theater festival Parade (deparade.nl) has free admission before 3 pm.
 Cultural festivals in the Oosterpark, like the Amsterdam Roots Festival (amsterdamroots.nl), are free, too.

 By day any of Amsterdam's public parks is ideal for a stretch or a stroll.
 The centrally located Vondelpark is a favorite, though Saphartipark in De Pijp, with its lovely gardens, and Westerpark, with its repurposed gas works buildings, are also worth seeking out.
 The city's public library, Openbare Bibliotheek Amsterdam, has floors and floors of free books to browse and computers to use, as well as concerts, art projects for the little ones, and a rooftop café where the drinks aren't free but the to-die-for view is.